kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_Offline.md

 layout: page
 ---

-## Overview
+## Offline Playback

-Offline Playback refers to the ability to play downloaded content.
-The device doesn't have to actually be offline (i.e. with no network access) to use downloaded assets.
+Offline Playback refers to the ability to play downloaded content, although the device doesn't actually have to be offline (i.e., without network access) to use downloaded assets.

-Conceptually, setting up offline playback has 3 parts:
+Setting up offline playback requires three steps:

-1. Download the content
+1. Download the content.
-2. Register the downloaded content with the SDK
+2. Register the downloaded content with the SDK.
 3. Play the downloaded content.

-Download itself is out of scope for this document; it is done either by [AVAssetDownloadTask] (available in iOS 10 and up) or by a third party download manager.
+Download itself is out of scope for this article; you can use either [AVAssetDownloadTask](https://developer.apple.com/reference/avfoundation/avassetdownloadtask) (available in iOS 10 and up) or use a third party download manager.

-The main SDK component responsible for local playback is [LocalAssetsManager].
-This class is used before and right after the download to make sure the SDK retrieves DRM licenses for offline playback.
-It is also used when starting local playback, to link the downloaded content with a [MediaEntry] object playable by the SDK.
+The main SDK component responsible for local playback is the `LocalAssetsManager`.
+This class is used before and right after the download to make sure the SDK retrieves the DRM licenses for offline playback.
+It's also used when starting local playback, to link the downloaded content with a `MediaEntry` object playable by the SDK.

-## Download and Register
+### Download and Register

-### Downloading with AVAssetDownloadTask
+#### Downloading with AVAssetDownloadTask

-When using AVAssetDownloadTask, an application has to create an AVURLAsset and link it to a download task.
+When using `AVAssetDownloadTask`, the application will need to create an `AVURLAsset` and link it to a download task.
 In addition, if the asset is protected with FairPlay DRM, a delegate on the asset must be set.

-Before starting to download, the application should have a ready-to-use MediaEntry object, containing one or more `MediaSource`s.
+Before starting to download, the application should have a ready-to-use `MediaEntry` object, containing one or more `MediaSource`s.

-The application should then call `prepareForDownload(of mediaEntry: MediaEntry)` - which will pick the most suitable source for the download and return two values:
+The application should then call `prepareForDownload(of mediaEntry: MediaEntry)`, which will pick the most suitable source for the download and return two values:

- - A downloadable `AVURLAsset`, configured with FairPlay if required
+ * A downloadable `AVURLAsset`, configured with FairPlay if required
- - The original `MediaSource` from which the `AVURLAsset` was built.
+* The original `MediaSource` from which the `AVURLAsset` was built

-At this point, the application can start downloading the asset (typically mp4 or HLS).
+At this point, the application can begin downloading the asset (typically mp4 or HLS).

 	{% plantuml %}
     @startuml
 	participant App
 	participant LocalAssetsManager as LAM